n8willis/opentype-shaping-documents/opentype-shaping-kannada.md

 > Note: The `calt` feature, which allows for generalized application
 > of contextual alternate substitutions, is usually applied at this
 > point.
-However, `calt` is not mandatory for correct Bengali shaping
+However, `calt` is not mandatory for correct Kannada shaping
 > and may be disabled in the application by user preference.

 ### 6: Applying remaining positioning features from GPOS ###